Refresher: GLMs and What They Actually Estimate

 Everything in mark-recapture, and specifically everything in the robust design, follows this exact logic.
 We’ll just have more parameters to estimate and more models that get fit (at the same time).
 In doing so, we’ll get some estimates for survival probability, detection probability, population size and a bunch of other ones.
 None of these are things you will ever be able to observe yourself (how to you “see” survival?).
 But all of them are things we estimate from data, using models that are, at their core, just GLMs.

-The complexity of what is coming is not in the mathematics.
+The complexity of what is coming is not in the mathematics; though granted the equations look crazy at first.
 It is in the biology that each parameter is trying to represent, and in making sure we have set the model up in a way that lets us estimate each one without getting them confused with each other.

 Quick recap